1wunderkind/loopgpt-backend/docs/legal/TERMS_OF_SERVICE.md

 ### 9.1 Our Rights

-- The Service and content are owned by LoopGPT
+- The Service and content are owned by LooptOS
 - Trademarks, logos, and branding are protected
 - You may not use our IP without permission
 - All rights not granted are reserved